 Description of the half-day tour to Nemea wineries

-The half day wine tour starts in the morning from Athens.
-Your private driver will drive you along the coastal road of Attica towards the Corinth Canal, where you will have the chance to admire the breathtaking views to the sea and get some truly marvellous pictures.
+The half-day wine tour starts in the morning from Athens.
+Your private driver will drive you along the coastal road of Attica towards the Corinth Canal, where you will have the chance to admire the breathtaking views of the sea and get some truly marvelous pictures.

 The Games took place in the premises of the Temple of God Zeus, whose ruins have

 been discovered during the excavations and are available to see today.
 There are

 traces of the gymnasium, the palaestra, and the Roman baths, as well as the original

 The wineries of Nemea

 Nemea is also known today due to its amazing wineries.
 It is one of the main wine-producing regions in the Peloponnese and Greece in general, producing famous and tasteful red wines.